-The servo ready output will turn OFF because the servo ON command cannot be accepted in the HWBB state.
-The servo ready output will turn ON if the servomotor power is OFF (set to BB state) when both the /HWBB1 and /HWBB2 signals are ON.
+The Servo ON command will not be turned ON in the HWBB state.
+Therefore, the servo ready output will turn OFF.
+The servo ready output will turn ON if the servomotor power is OFF (set to BB state) when both the / HWBB1 and /HWBB2 signals are ON.

-The following diagram shows an example where the main circuit power supply is turned ON, the sensor ON command is input (with an absolute encoder), and no servo alarm occurs.
+The following diagram shows an example where the main circuit power supply is turned ON, the Servo ON command is turned ON (with an absolute encoder), and no servo alarm occurs.